meribold/meribold.org/_projects/mouselookhandler.md

 ---
 layout: page
 title: MouselookHandler
-description: World of Warcraft interface addon
+description: User interface addon for World of Warcraft
 last_modified_at: 2019-10-10
 ---